-Wall Street will be looking for positivity from COP as it approaches its next earnings report date.
-This is expected to be February 4, 2020.
-In that report, analysts expect COP to post earnings of $0.80 per share.
-This would mark a year-over-year decline of 29.2%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.87 billion, down 33.68% from the year-ago period.
+ConocoPhillips will be looking to display strength as it nears its next earnings release.
+On that day, ConocoPhillips is projected to report earnings of $2.15 per share, which would represent a year-over-year decline of 40.28%.
+Our most recent consensus estimate is calling for quarterly revenue of $15.44 billion, down 28.57% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for COP.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for ConocoPhillips.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.35% higher.
-COP is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.13% higher within the past month.
+ConocoPhillips is currently a Zacks Rank #3 (Hold).

-In terms of valuation, COP is currently trading at a Forward P/E ratio of 22.23.
-For comparison, its industry has an average Forward P/E of 20.04, which means COP is trading at a premium to the group.
+Investors should also note ConocoPhillips's current valuation metrics, including its Forward P/E ratio of 14.11.
+For comparison, its industry has an average Forward P/E of 15.39, which means ConocoPhillips is trading at a discount to the group.